 Is Incognito Mode Really Private?
 Unmasking the Truth

-Even if you don’t ever use it, at one point or another, you’ve probably noticed “Incognito mode” within your internet browser.
-Also known as private browsing, incognito mode is a feature offered by most web browsers, including Google Chrome, Safari, Microsoft Edge, and Mozilla Firefox.
+Even if it’s never been used by you, it’s likely that at some time you’ve encountered the “Incognito mode” choice on your web browser.
+Commonly known as private browsing, this function can be found in most web browsers, including Google Chrome, Safari, Microsoft Edge, and Mozilla Firefox.

 When using incognito mode, you can browse the internet without having your browsing history, cookies, or form data actually saved by the browser.
 To access this mode in Chrome, for instance, simply click on the three dots in the top right corner and select “New Incognito Window.”